You want to master Italian, right?

 Now, it’s more common to ask: with so many Italian online courses around, what’s the best app to learn Italian?

-Apps on our smartphones are fantastic for social media, for playing games and even for finding the perfect restaurant, but they can also be an essential tool for anyone who wants to learn Italian.
+Apps on our smartphones are fantastic for social media, for playing games and even for finding the perfect restaurant.
+A language app can also be an essential tool for anyone who wants to learn Italian.

 If you want to start to learn or to improve your Italian in a fun and easy way, there are a huge number of apps available.

-Are you ready to take group classes or 1-on-1 lessons?
+Are you ready to take group classes or 1-on-1 Italian lessons?
 Which learning approach do you prefer?
 Language immersion?
 Grammar, anyone?
+There’s certainly a language app for that!

-Be advised that there’s no single tool that can answer all your questions and teach you everything you need to be proficient in Italian.
+Be advised that there’s no single language app that can answer all your questions and teach you everything you need to be proficient in Italian.

 In reality, you’re probably going to end up using a collection of the best apps to learn Italıan to cover all the skills you need for communication in Italian: from learning the grammar, perfecting your pronunciation, to building your vocabulary.